Jasondai9/BioinformaticsTools/README.md

 # FASTQC Check
-Checks the quality of multiple fastqc.html and outputs warnings/errors
+Checks the quality of a directory of fastqc.html files and outputs warnings/errors
 * Must be called from within the directory containing fastqc files
 * Place the shell script in ~/miniconda3/bin
 ### Usage